brianshumate/ansible-couchbase-server/README.md

               .CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC.
                .CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC.

+## UNMAINTAINED

+WARNING: This repository is here for historical purposes and is no longer activelt maintained!

 > **NOTE: This role is experimental and not intended for production use**.
 > Feel free to use the role for evaluation, development, or testing, and
 > borrow the ideas contained within for your own production role or playbooks.